Creamy Herb Mushroom Chicken

 - 1 tablespoon arrowroot flour

 - fresh thyme for topping

-- Add 1 tbsp of a cooking fat of choice to a large saute pan or cast iron skillet.
+- Add 1 tablespoon of oil to a large saute pan or cast iron skillet.

 - Heat pan to medium high heat.
 Once it’s hot add your chicken thighs.
 You’ll know the pan is hot enough if you get a good sizzle when you add the chicken.
 Sprinkle with salt and pepper.